-- >>> Copying or paraphrasing sections of AI-generated content so that the work is no longer the student's own. - ∞ Copying or paraphrasing whole responses of AI-generated content. - So Using AI to complete parts of the assessment so that the work does not reflect the student's own work, analysis, evaluation or calculations. - ∞ Failing to acknowledge use of AI tools when they have been used as a source of information. - >>> Incomplete or poor acknowledgement of AI tools - ∞ Submitting work with intentionally incomplete or misleading references or bibliographies.
+- Where a student has used one or more AI tools but has not appropriately acknowledged this use and has submitted work for assessment when it is not their own. - Expression of Al-generated content so that the work submitted for assessment is no longer the student's own. - 🔊 Copying or paraphrasing whole responses of Al-generated content. - Using AI to complete parts of the assessment so that the work does not reflect the student's own work, analysis, evaluation or calculations. - Enformation. - Incomplete or poor acknowledgement of AI tools - Submitting work with intentionally incomplete or misleading references or bibliographies.